klen/muffin-admin/README.rst

 .. _description:

-Muffin-Admin -- Admin interface for Muffin-Framework
+Muffin-Admin -- an extension to Muffin_ that implements admin-interfaces

 .. _badges: